pure-data/externals-howto/README.rst

 HOWTO write an External for Pure Data
 #####################################

-Pure Data (aka Pd) is a graphical real-time computer-music system that follows the tradition of IRCAMs ISPW-max.
+Pure Data (aka Pd) is a graphical real-time computer-music system that follows the tradition of IRCAM's ISPW-Max.

 Although plenty of functions are built into Pd, it is sometimes a pain or simply impossible to create a patch with a certain functionality out of the given primitives and combinations of these.

-Therefore, Pd can be extended with self made primitives (“objects”) that are written in complex programming-languages, like C/C++.
+Therefore, Pd can be extended with self made primitives (“objects”) that are written in higher-level programming-languages, like C/C++, Python, lua,...

-This document aims to explain how to write such primitives in C, the popular language that was used to realize Pd.
+This document aims to explain how to write such primitives in C, the popular programming language that was used to implement Pd.

 Table of Contents
 *****************